cockroachdb/activerecord-cockroachdb-adapter/README.md

   constraint is of limited use for geography columns.
 - `:has_z` -- Specify that objects in this column include a Z coordinate.
   Default is false.
+- `:has_m` -- Specify that objects in this column include an M coordinate.
+  Default is false.

 To create a PostGIS spatial index, add `using: :gist` to your index: